You probably don’t think twice when you put laundry pods in your washing machine.

 PVA is intended to be biodegradable, so in theory, it should not contribute to microplastic pollution.

-However, based on the research above, the lack of biodegradability is concerning.
+However, based on the research mentioned above, the lack of biodegradability is concerning.

-Research notes that pure PVA degrades poorly in marine conditions by itself.
+Moreover, studies show that PVA degrades very poorly in marine conditions by itself.

-PVA containing glycerol was more biodegradable in seawater, but the two samples only had biodegradation percentages of 5.3% and 8.4% after 28 days – which is very low.
+Although PVA containing glycerol was slightly more biodegradable in seawater, the two samples only had biodegradation percentages of 5.3% and 8.4% after 28 days – which is still very low.

 When it comes to PVA in freshwater with municipal sewage sludge, it has a biodegradation rate of 13% within 21 days.